hzi-bifo/seq2geno/README.md

 	The option `--recurse-submodules` helps to download the submodules that are located at another repository (i.e. Seq2Geno and Geno2Pheno).
 The flag is available only in git version >2.13, and users of earlier git versions may need to find the substitute.

-    2. Install the core environment:

-	The core environment is required to initiate Seq2Geno.
-Please follow the few describtion in install/INSTALL

-    3. Install the process-spcific environment:
+- Installation of the environments

-	All the processes in Seq2Geno do not share the same pool of computational tools.
-The process-specific tools, however, do not need to be installed manually, because they are already listed in yaml files that Conda can parse.
-The installation using Conda is automatically launched when Seq2Geno is used for the first time.
+The environment that is reuiqred when launching Seq2Geno can be found in install/INSTALL.md.
+For the process-spcific environment, they do not share the same pool of computational tools, they do not need to be installed manually; instead, they are already described in yaml files that Conda can parse and will be automatically downloaded when they are used for the first time.
+Therefore, we recommend to try the [example dataset](#example) to speed up the exact analyses in the future.

 ### <a name="usage"></a>Usage and Input

 Seq2Geno can launch with either the graphical user interface (GUI) or the command line.

 - <a name="gui"></a>GUI

 Use the tool `seq2geno_gui` to read, edit, or save the arguments in a yaml file.
 Once the arguments are ready, the analyses can be launched with this interface; for large-scale researches, however, generating the yaml file and launching the analyses with the command line method (described below) might be more convenient, as having processes running in background should be more convenient.

 - <a name="commandline"></a>command line